What we know about the women known as the ‘Gilgo Four’ | KRDO

 By Ray Sanchez, CNN

-(CNN) — Rex Heuermann has now been charged with killing four women whose bodies were discovered bound with belts or tape and wrapped in burlap along a stretch of Long Island’s Gilgo Beach in 2010.
+(CNN) — Of the six women Rex Heuermann is accused of killing on Long Island, four of them were discovered bound with belts or tape and wrapped in burlap along a stretch of Gilgo Beach in 2010.

 The 60-year-old New York architect was later charged in the disappearance and killing of a fourth woman, Maureen Brainard-Barnes, whose remains were found near the same spot, prosecutors said earlier this year.
 He had been identified as a prime suspect in the killing since his arrest in July.
 He has pleaded not guilty to the charges and is being held without bail.